julianpeeters/hello-kafka-streams-twitter/README.md

-A port of the [hello-kafka-streams](https://github.com/amient/hello-kafka-streams) `gradle` project to an `sbt` project.
+A port of the [hello-kafka-streams](https://github.com/amient/hello-kafka-streams) `gradle` project to an `sbt` project, and to use Twitter as the data source.

-This is an equivalent of [hello-samza](https://samza.apache.org/startup/hello-samza/0.10/) project which transforms wikipedia irc channel events into wikipdia-raw and does some basic stateful aggregation of stats over this record stream.

 # Quick Start

 ## Prerequisites